 Can you please clarify Governor Abbott’s comment regarding five days of school closure if there is a positive case?

 The reference to five days in relation to a school closure was incorrectly reported.
 The actual guidance says that a district cannot be closed longer than five days if a positive case requires extensive cleaning of a building.
 The five days are not a mandatory closure length.

 If there is a positive COVID case, will the child with the virus be switched to remote learning so they can follow along with their class as closely as possible or do they have to switch to the online class with a different teacher(s) if there isn’t a class at their grade level?

 To the extent possible, students who are out for quarantine will remain connected with their class at their grade level during the extended absence.
-When it is applicable, the student may be provided virtual support in other ways as well.
+Your student’s absence will be excused, and they will have the option of completing school remotely in collaboration with their classroom teacher if they feel up to it.
 The student will then return to in-person learning as soon as health criteria are met based on clinic procedures.

 Can you please provide further guidance on how a student can come back early if suspected/exposed but is asymptomatic?

 A student may not return until all health criteria are met based on district clinic procedures.

 Will schools require COVID testing, and if so, who will pay for it?